fresh-joey/sidehustle7.0/README.md

 All 3 requirements must be true before the voter will be eligible to vote.

-A reason is shown for every failed reuirement.
+A reason is shown for every failed requirement.